 its coat of arms in flag form, had been widely sold as ‘the Warwickshire flag’.
 This description is inaccurate because, as noted, only the council has a right to use of its arms, in any form; a point the council has asserted on its website “These arms are specific to the County Council, and may only be used by it.”
 Additionally, unlike the registered flag, the council’s banner represents just the council itself, not the county as an entity.

 The flag was soon flying following its registration

 It is seen here

-outside Shakespeare’s birthplace in Stratford-upon-Avon and flies domestically here
+outside Shakespeare’s birthplace in Stratford-upon-Avon, flies here

 With thanks to Brady Ells for additional research on this account.